h5tark/hoangstark.github.io/about.md

 ---
 layout: page
-title: About
+title: About me
-permalink: /about/
 ---

-Hoang "hoangstark" Le is an Vietnamese full-stack developer.
-Hoang is the former co-administrator and web developer of SECafe.vn, the Vietnam’s first Sony Fan Club forum he co-founded with Quynh "fox" Lai.
+This is a static page.
+It could be an 'about page' if you'd like.